actinia-org/actinia-core/docker/README.md

 python3 setup.py clean --all
 ```

+# Testing actinia with API calls

 And test from outside with API calls, e.g.:

 ```
+# on the same server
 curl -u actinia-gdi:actinia-gdi 'http://127.0.0.1:8088/api/v1/locations'

+# from another server (update IP to that of the actinia server), e.g.:
+curl -u actinia-gdi:actinia-gdi 'http://10.133.7.128:8088/api/v1/locations'
 ```

+# Cloud deployment with multiple actinia_core instances

-For cloud deployment, you can use the deploy_swarm.sh script as a starting point.
+For cloud deployment, you can use the `deploy_swarm.sh` script as a starting point.

 ```
 bash docker-swarm.sh
 ```

+# Building the API documentation

 To build the apidocs, run
 ```